ncats/smartgraph_frontend/README.md

 The container can than be run with either `docker compose -f docker-compose.yml up` or `docker run -p 4200:4200 smartgraph-ui`

+When running the container the application runs at `http://localhost:4200/ui/`

 ## Configuring at Runtime

 The application reads settings from `/assets/config.json`.
 While using the docker run option this file can be generated at runtime by setting the following environment variables: